ngaggion/ChronoRoot2/README.md

 ChronoRoot 2.0 can be installed and used in three ways:

-1. **Docker Container (Recommended)**: Complete environment with all dependencies
+1. **Docker Container (Recommended)**: Complete environment with all dependencies pre-configured
-2. **Local Installation**: Separate installation of interfaces and segmentation tools
+2. **Local Installation**: Quick conda-based setup for Ubuntu/macOS systems
-3. **Singularity Container**: Alternative for environments without sudo access
+3. **Singularity Container**: Alternative for HPC environments without Docker access

-### Docker Installation (Recommended)
+## Docker Installation (Recommended)

+Docker provides the most reliable installation method across all platforms, ensuring an identical environment regardless of your operating system.

-Pull the Docker image from Docker Hub:
+### Pull the Docker Image

 ```bash
 docker pull ngaggion/chronoroot:latest
 ```

+### Running on Linux

-For Linux, enable X11 forwarding for the user interface:
+For Linux systems, enable X11 forwarding for the graphical user interface:

 ```bash
 xhost +local:docker